rtdip/samples/pipelines/deploy/ECMWF-to-Delta/README.md

 # ECMWF to Delta Pipeline

-This article provides a guide on how to execute a pipeline that makes an API request to pull the ECMWF MARS Data as a .nc file, transform the .nc file to a dataframe and writes to a Delta Table locally using the RTDIP SDK.
+This article provides a guide on how to execute a pipeline that makes an API request to pull the ECMWF MARS Data as a .nc file, transform the .nc file to a dataframe from a grid range and writes to a Delta Table locally using the RTDIP SDK.

 This pipeline was tested on an M2 Macbook Pro using VS Code in a Python (3.11) environment.